JadeLee274/GenIAS/checkpoints/README.md

 The directory that the model will be saved.

-It consists of directories like MSL, SMD, SWaT, etc., in order to save data with respect to benchmark dataset.
+It consists of carla_classification, carla_pretext, vae, svdd directories.
+The former two are for CARLA, and the rest are for GenIAS.

-For details, see genias_main.py and carla_main.py.
+For details, see carla_main.py and genias_main.py.